filip-husnik/pseudofinder/README.md

 ```
 Please note: Since the annotation depends on your choice of '--hitcap', you must enter it here.
 This value can be found in the log file of the run that generated your blast files.

-## Mapping pseudogenes
+### Map

+TODO: Add a blurb about this command.

-Pseudo-finder can generate a chromosome map to display detected pseudogenes with a single command:
+Pseudofinder can generate a chromosome map to display detected pseudogenes with a single command:

 ```
 pseudo_finder.py map --genome GENOME --gff GFF --outprefix PREFIX